Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Computing decompositions with the algorithm

 We first describe \textsc{LabelEndpoints}.
-The core idea of the algorithm is, for a given bar in $I$, to look at its corresponding $L$-surrounding set (see item (4) in Definition~\ref{def:regularly_distributed}).
+The core idea of this algorithm, whose pseudo-code is given in Algorithm~\ref{algo:label_endpoints}, is, for a given bar in $I$ associated to a line $l\in L$, to look at the corresponding surrounding set $L_l$ (see item (4) in Definition~\ref{def:regularly_distributed}).
 If there exists a hyperplane $H$ such that all endpoints in this surrounding set belong to $H$, we identify $H$ as a facet, and we label the bar with the codirection of $H$. \\

 Note that endpoints can have zero or more than one label.
 For instance, an endpoint that belongs to the intersection of several facets might have multiple labels.
 However, if several labels are identified, they must be associated to different dimensions.
 See Figure~\ref{fig:label_algo} for examples of label assignments when the underlying interval module has rectangle support.